Human79/macOS-HP-Probook-430-G3-Resources/README.md

 #### Not tested
 - HDMI output(both)
 - RTS522A PCI Express Card Reader
-(*Ideally both should work,If some is willing to test,create an issue*)
+- (*Ideally both should work,If some is willing to test,create an issue*)

 #### To Do
 - ~~Add pci devices in system information~~ *done*
 - Battery cycle count
 - macOS Powerchime(*I don't know what I will do,if you have any suggestions,create an issue*)
+- Let me know more

 #### Benchmarks
 - Geekbench 5 [Multi-core and Single core](https://browser.geekbench.com/v5/cpu/8013906)